 Raccoon Creek State Park in Beaver County is one of the largest state parks in Pennsylvania.
 While the park is home to miles of hiking trails, an amazing wildflower reserve, and a beautiful lake, one of my favorite spots is the beautiful Frankfort Mineral Springs Falls.

 Frankfort Mineral Springs Falls is located in the middle of this beautiful state park with the trailhead for the hike just off of Route 18.
 While it’s not as close to downtown Pittsburgh as Fall Run Falls, this corner of Raccoon Creek State Park is located only about 30 miles west of the city and is located just a few miles from Pittsburgh International Airport.
-It’s also one of the closest waterfalls to Pittsburgh.
+It, along with the nearby waterfall in Settler’s Cabin Park, is also one of the closest waterfalls to Pittsburgh.

 The spring located adjacent to the falls used to be the focal point of Frankfort House Hotel and Resort.
 First built in the mid-1800s, wealthy visitors would come to the resort to drink from its springs that supposedly cured everything from indigestion to kidney disorders.